EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.cell.md

 ### tools.cell.cellstr2num_dictionary

 Given a cell array of strings, repace unique strings by numeric index Package: Util.cell Description: Concert a cell array of strings to a vector of numeric indices.
 Each numeric index represent a unique string.
+Also returns a dictionary that translate the string name to